Research Like a Pro® with DNA Study Group

 3. Gain a basic understanding of DNA inheritance.
 You may do this in a variety of ways.
 Choose one of the following options:

 a.
 Read one of these three books: The Family Tree Guide to DNA Testing and Genetic Genealogy by Blaine T. Bettinger, Genetic Genealogy in Practice by Blaine T. Bettinger and Debbie Parker Wayne, or Tracing Your Ancestors Using DNA: A Guide for Family Historians edited by Graham S. Holton.
-(These are affiliate links.
-Thank you for the support!)
+(These are affiliate links.)

 b.
 Watch the Legacy Family Tree Webinars Series DNA Course 1: Foundations – a five-part series by Blaine Bettinger covering Genealogy and DNA, DNA overview, Y-DNA, Mitochondrial DNA, and Autosomal DNA.
 (Legacy Family Tree Webinars costs $10 per month)